Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos

 \subsection{Active speaker detection}

-First we evaluate our model on active speaker detection (ASD). \paragraph{Backbone models.} We consider two state-of-the-art ASD models as the backbones for leveraging our pretrained representations: \textbf{1)} TalkNet~\citep{tao2021someone}, and \textbf{2)} SPELL~\citep{min2022learning}.
-TalkNet is an attention-based model that first encodes the face track and the audio clip using temporal encoders into feature sequences of the same length as the input clip.
-Next, it performs self- and cross-attention on the feature sequences to capture intra- and inter-modal semantic and temporal patterns.
-Finally, it fuses the two feature streams frame by frame, and uses a binary classifier to predict if the face in the track is active or not.
-SPELL first extracts audio-visual features for each face in a clip using a two-stream ResNet~\citep{Alcazar2020ActiveSI} encoder.
-It then treats these features as nodes in a graph and uses a graph neural network to learn both long- and short-term bidirectional semantic relationships.
-Finally, it does binary classification of every graph node to predict if its associated face is active or not
+We first evaluate on active speaker detection (ASD). \paragraph{Backbone models.} We consider two SOTA ASD models as the backbones for leveraging our pretrained representations: \textbf{1)} TalkNet~\citep{tao2021someone}, and \textbf{2)} SPELL~\citep{min2022learning}.
+TalkNet encodes a face track and an audio clip using attention for learning intra- and inter-modal semantic and temporal features.
+Next, it fuses these features and performs binary classification to predict if the face in the track is active.
+SPELL extracts audio-visual features for each face in a clip using ResNets~\citep{Alcazar2020ActiveSI}, and learns long and short-term semantic relations among them using a graph neural network.
+Finally, it performs binary classification of these features for predicting active speakers.

-\paragraph{Pretrained feature fusion.} To fuse our pretrained features with the ASD backbones, we first use a single-layer transformer decoder~\citep{feichtenhofer2022masked}.
-The decoder takes the feature outputs of our shared transformer encoder $\mathcal{E}^{AV}$ as the keys and values, a sinusoidal embedding sequence as queries, where each embedding denotes an index of a frame in the clip, and outputs an audio-visual feature sequence of the same length as the clip.
-Each output feature acts as a spatially aggregated representation of the features for the individual tokens from the corresponding frame, and implicitly holds rich information about the audio source location in the scene.
-Finally, we append these features to the cross-attention outputs in TalkNet, or the two-stream audio-visual encoder outputs in SPELL, on a per-frame basis.
-In essence, while the original audio-visual encoders leverage semantic correlations between vision and audio, our features can provide strong complementary spatial cues for better performance.
+\paragraph{Pretrained feature fusion.} To fuse our pretrained features with the ASD backbones, we use a transformer decoder that cross-attends to the feature outputs of the shared encoder $\mathcal{E}^{AV}$ using sinsuoidal embedding as queries, with each embedding representing a clip frame index.
+Next, we append the decoder outputs to the cross-attention outputs in TalkNet, or the audio-visual encoder outputs in SPELL, frame by frame.
+In essence, while the original audio-visual encoders leverage \emph{semantic} correlations between vision and audio, our features provide strong complementary \emph{spatial} cues.